sous-chefs/line/README.md

 - The eol processing was only tested using \n and \r\n.
 Using other line endings very well may not work.
 - The end of line string used needs to match the actual end of line used in the file.  \n and \r\n are used as the defaults but if they don't match the actual end of line used in the file the results will be weird.
 - Adding a line implies there is a seperator on the previous line.
 Adding a line differs from appending characters.
+- Missing file processing is the way it is by intention
+  *  add_to_list -> do nothing, list not found so there is nothing to add to.
+  *  append_if_no_line.rb -> create file, add the line.
+  *  delete_from_list.rb -> do nothing, the list was not found which implies there is nothing to delete
+  *  delete_lines.rb -> do nothing, the line isn’t there which implies there is nothing to delete
+  *  replace_or_add.rb -> create file, add the line

 # Usage
 Add "depends 'line'" to your cookbook's metadata.rb to gain access to